Mark Antony (2023 film)

 Mark Antony is a 2023 Indian Tamil-language science fiction action comedy film directed by Adhik Ravichandran.
 The film stars Vishal and S. J. Suryah in dual roles with Ritu Varma, Sunil, Selvaraghavan, Abhinaya, Y. G. Mahendran, Nizhalgal Ravi, Redin Kingsley and Manikandan in supporting roles.
 In the film, Mark, the son of a gangster Antony, finds a telephone which can contact the past, but Madhan, the son of rival gangster Jackie, wants it for himself.

 The film, produced by S. Vinod Kumar under Mini Studio, was officially announced in December 2021 under the tentative title Vishal 33, as it is Vishal's 33rd film as the lead actor, and the official title was revealed in January 2022.
 Principal photography began in May 2022 and wrapped by May 2023.
 The music was composed by G. V. Prakash Kumar, while the cinematography and editing were handled by Abinandhan Ramanujam and Vijay Velukutty.

 Mark Antony was released in theatres on 15 September 2023, during Vinayagar Chathurthi.
-The film grossed over ₹100 crore, becoming the highest-grossing film in Vishal's career to that point.
+The film grossed over ₹100 crore, becoming the highest-grossing film in Vishal's career.

 Plot

 In 1975, Chiranjeevi, a scientist, invents a telephone that allows its users to make calls to people in the past by selecting a date; only one call can be made for each selected date.
 Meanwhile, gangsters Antony and Jackie Pandian, best friends in Chennai, have a common enemy named Ekambaram.
 Ekambaram decides to take revenge against Antony for killing his brother.
 He kills Antony in a club; Chiranjeevi dies in the crossfire.
 Jackie soon becomes the solo kingpin, adopts Antony's son Mark, and raises him like his own son.

 In 1995, Mark, now a mechanic in Royapuram, hates Antony for being responsible for his mother Vedhavalli's death.
 He is in love with his neighbour Ramya and decides to marry soon.
 He decides to sell his garage and move away from Royapuram, but Jackie disallows him, fearing for his safety.
-At the registrar's office, Ekambaram tries to shoot Jackie but the latter kills him later that night.
+At the registrar's office, Ekambaram tries to shoot Jackie, but the latter kills him later that night.
 Ramya's mother learns that Mark is Antony's son and asks him to leave Ramya alone.

 One day, a drunken Mark finds Chiranjeevi's telephone and realises its capabilities.
 Using the phone, he first saves his mother and younger self from Ekambaram and his men.
 He then warns Antony's advocate, Selvam, about his upcoming demise and asks him to meet him in 1995 at his garage.
 Selvam evades death, and Mark learns from him that Antony was not a bad person and Mark was made to believe it by Jackie, the actual mastermind behind Antony and Vedhavalli's deaths, as Antony refused Jackie's involvement in illegal activities like drug smuggling, arms trafficking and prostitution.
-Mark manages to change history by making calls to the past, where Jackie is killed.
+Mark manages to change history by making calls to the past, where Antony kills Jackie.